Tide-Predicting Machine No. 2

 Tide-Predicting Machine No. 2, also known as Old Brass Brains, was a special-purpose mechanical computer that uses gears, pulleys, chains, and other mechanical components to compute the height and time of high and low tides for specific locations.
 The machine can perform tide calculations much faster than a person could do with pencil and paper.
-The U.S. Coast and Geodetic Survey put the machine into operation in 1910.
+The United States Coast and Geodetic Survey put the machine into operation in 1910.
 It was used until 1965, when it was replaced by an electronic computer.

 Early U.S. tide-prediction efforts

 Tides are the rise and fall of sea levels caused by the combined effects of gravitational forces exerted by the Moon, Sun, and rotation of the Earth.
 In 1867 the United States Coast Survey started printing annual tide tables to support safe and effective maritime, coastal, and defense activities.
 Before long, these tables showed the times and heights of high and low tides to the nearest minute and tenth of a foot, respectively.
 Tables were printed for a year at a time and distributed prior to the start of the year.

 The prediction of tides is very challenging as it depends on multiple factors–including the alignment of the Sun and Moon, the shape of the coastline, and near-shore bathymetry.
 Tide theories attempt to account for these factors but lead to complex calculations.
 Originally, calculations were performed by hand, which was very labor-intensive and error-prone.
-The burden became even larger when the United States Coast and Geodetic Survey (USCGS, the successor to the Coast Survey) started using the more accurate harmonic method for predictions of tides in 1884.
+The burden became even larger when the United States Coast and Geodetic Survey (as the U.S. Coast Survey was renamed in 1878) started using the more accurate harmonic method for predictions of tides in 1884.

-To significantly reduce the work required to predict tides, in 1881 William Ferrel of the USCGS designed a tide-predicting machine.
+To significantly reduce the work required to predict tides, in 1881 William Ferrel of the Coast and Geodetic Survey designed a tide-predicting machine.
 Fauth & Co.
 Instrument Makers built Tide-Predicting Machine No. 1 and delivered it in 1882.
 The Survey started using the machine routinely in 1883.